GrossDesignCo/unnamed-farming-project/README.md

 It would be really neat to write software to support small independant farms Could hypothetically contribute to [citizen science projects](https://www.nationalgeographic.org/idea/citizen-science-projects/?page=3)

+## Key Principles

+Sustainability

+- Has to help farmers be sustainable for the long term.
+- Dollar maximization in the short-term is useless if it's a net-loss in the long term.

+Wisdom

+- Has to promote real wisdom over catchy BS
+- Common ideas in farming today could be useless in certain times/places

 ## Feature Ideas

 Topography-based Soil Stats